sharaujo/wiki-docs/install/transfer.md

 This guide assumes you're currently using a **PostgreSQL** database installation of Wiki.js 2.x running on Docker on Linux, as detailed in the [Ubuntu installation guide](/install/ubuntu).
 This is the default installation method for 1-click images for DigitalOcean and AWS Marketplace.

+> Note: When dumping the database, disable Local Backup File System.
+If you do not disable it when uploading to another WIKI.JS, you will get a permission denied issue.
+{.is-danger}
+>
 > Note that it is **NOT** possible to "convert" an installation from a different database engine *(e.g. MySQL, MSSQL or SQLite)*.
 You should instead export content manually to disk and re-import it into a new installation.
 {.is-danger}